The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 </div>

-A copy button is functional.
-Three colored dots are decorative.
-Users want to copy the command.
-They do not want to pretend they are looking at a macOS window.
+</div>A copy button is functional; people actually want the command on their clipboard.
+Three colored dots are decorative; nobody wants to pretend they are staring at a macOS window.

-Alternative 4: Screenshot of Real Output
+Alternative 4: A Real Screenshot

 The Broader Pattern